yawaramin/scala-modules/README.md

     TODO: point reader to further reading on this topic.

+  - We define the module (`IntStrFn`) inside an object `MyCode` because in Scala, `val`s and `def`s can't be in the toplevel--they need to be contained within some scope.
+In practice we can easily work around that restriction by defining everything inside some object and then importing all names from that object into the toplevel.

   - The Scala implementation ends up using two traits for two levels of abstraction (the module interface and the implementation using a representation of composed functions), which is somewhat sensible.